Press releases and media reports about statin drugs often dramatically overstate their effectiveness, while understating their risk.

 But that’s not what the study showed at all.
 In fact, the following would be a more accurate report on the results of this study, couched in the context of what we know from other statin drug trials:

-- Out of 100 high-risk people taking a statin for five years, 98.2 will not benefit at all—but they will be exposed to significant side effects and complications, including muscle damage and diabetes.
+- Out of 100 high-risk people taking a statin for five years, 98.2 will not see any benefit to their heart health at all—but they will be exposed to significant side effects and complications, including muscle damage and diabetes.

 - The 1.8 people that do benefit will live an average of 6 months (and a maximum of one year) longer than those that didn’t take the statin.